-Statistics Career Labs: Held multiple times each semester, offering an active space to work on your career related projects under the guidance of the career advisor.
+Statistics Career Workshops: Held multiple times each semester, offering an opportunity to learn about different aspects of the job search process and ask questions in a group format with the career advisor.

-OPT/CPT Workshops: Held each semester to assist international students with all of their OPT & CPT questions.
+OPT/CPT Workshops: Held each semester to assist international students with all of their

+OPT & CPT questions.